 For Newly Admitted Degree-Seeking Students

 Welcome to Hopkins!
-All international students admitted to eligible degree programs within the Johns Hopkins University Schools will be issued I-20 Certificates of Eligibility for F-1 student status, unless the specific funding source requires a J-1 student visa.
+All international students admitted to eligible degree programs within the Johns Hopkins University Schools will be issued I-20 Certificates of Eligibility for F-1 student status unless the student is financially sponsored by a government or international organization that requires the student to be in J-1 status.
+For more information, please take a look at our student pre-arrival guide.

 Obtaining Your I-20 from OIS